-This country-specific Q&A provides an overview to technology laws and regulations that may occur in Russia.
+This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Russia.

 This Q&A is part of the global guide to Real Estate.
 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/real-estate